CiscoDevNet/Meraki-Portal-What-s-New-Changelog/documents/update-archive.md

 **Combined Templates added to API Dashboard API now supports GET for device uplink information**

-The Meraki dashboard endpoint will now return an array of hashes of information about the device’s uplinks.
+The Meraki dashboard operation will now return an array of hashes of information about the device’s uplinks.

 Example responses for a switch: